 While this slim volume by critic and semiotician Roland Barthes is considered a canonical treatise on photography, it isn’t really about photography per se, at least not in the sense of examining photography’s history or its contested status as an artistic genre.
 Nor is it, strictly speaking, the rigorous deconstruction one might expect from a seminal figure in the formulation of postmodern theory.
 More than anything, Camera Lucida, published in 1980, is a deeply subjective, almost mournful, rumination on the relationship between photography and memory, occasioned by the death of Barthes’s mother.
 Barthes posits that the effect of the photographic image depends on two qualities he defines as the studium, or content of the photo, and more important, the punctum, a Proustian detail within the picture that sparks an ineffable connection between viewer and subject across time and space.
 For Barthes, a photograph not only records life but carries it forward after death.

-6. Edmund de Waal, The Hare with the Amber Eyes
+6. Edmund de Waal, The Hare with Amber Eyes

-Purchase: The Hare with the Amber Eyes $11.29 on Amazon
+Purchase: The Hare with Amber Eyes from $11.72 (new) on Amazon

 7. Stuart Hall, editor, Representation: Cultural Representations and Signifying Practices